tomrist9/wallet-wave/README.md

-# WalletWave Bank Microservices Platform
+# Wallewt-wave Bank Microservices Platform

-WalletWave is a production-grade banking application built with a **microservices architecture** using **Spring Boot, Docker, and Kubernetes**.
+Wallet-wave is a production-grade banking application built with a **microservices architecture** using **Spring Boot, Docker, and Kubernetes**.
 It is designed to deliver **secure, scalable, and resilient** core banking operations for modern financial services.

-## 🚀 Purpose
+##  Purpose

 WalletWave offers a robust, cloud-native platform for managing banking operations.
 This solution is engineered for **production environments**, ensuring reliability, security, and high performance.